-Annex VI
+Annex VII

-TERMS OF REFERENCE FOR DEVELOPMENT OF NATIONAL ACTION PLANS FOR IMPLEMENTATION OF THE GPA
+TERMS OF REFERENCES FOR DEVELOPMENT OF NATIONAL ACTION PLANS

-- 1. The National Expert Group or other national consultative mechanism will follow as closely as possible the Terms of Reference, as reproduced below from the GPA (paragraphs 16-28; UNEP (OCA)/LBA/IG.2/7), in developing the National Action Plans (NAPs) for the Implementation of the GPA.
+- 1. The National Expert Group or other national consultative mechanism will follow as closely as possible the Terms of Reference, as reproduced below from the GPA (paragraphs 16-28; UNEP (OCA)/LBA/IG.2/7), in developing the National Action Plan (NAP).
 They will also consider the details provided in Section V ("Recommended Approaches by Source Category") of the GPA (paragraphs 91-154), as well as relevant components of the "Institutional Arrangements for Implementation of the Global Programme of Action for the Protection of the Marine Environment from Land-based Activities (UNEP/GC.19/INF.4), in developing the NAP. - 2.
 In developing the NAP, efforts shall be made to integrate relevant components of existing national action plans, policy statements and other related actions into the NAP. - 3.
-Given below are paras 16 -28 reproduced from GPA (UNEP (OCA)/LBA/IG2/7):
+Given below are paras 16 -28 reproduced from GPA (UNEP (OCA)/LBA/IG2/7)